hervegirod/voskjavafork/README.md

 # History
 * 0.3.27 : initial version of the fork
 * 0.3.27.1 : add new enum states for the log level
+* 0.3.27.2 : allow to specify the String encoding to use

 # Usage
 ## Registering the native libraries